Ricardicus/Ricardicus/README.md

 # Hello there :wave:

-My name is Rickard :wave:
+My name is Rickard :ocean:
 and I do intermittend code posting and pull requesting here.

 In the world :earth_africa: of software I am